The scope of eCommerce business in India is undoubtedly going to increase year after year.

-And this requirement is generating innovations worldwide focused on delivery time, ease of transactions and several features served by eCommerce businesses, for example, drone delivery or artificial intelligence.
+And this requirement is generating innovations worldwide focused on delivery time, ease of transactions, and several features served by eCommerce businesses, for example, drone delivery or artificial intelligence.

 Also Read: Top eCommerce Marketplaces in India

 Websites like Flipkart, Myntra, Amazon, Snapdeal, Jabong, etc. are all examples of the enormous success of eCommerce in India.

-Many analysts believe that the advent of 3G/4G speed in net connectivity has been a major cog in the wheel for such a growth in this market.
+Many analysts believe that the advent of 3G/4G speed in net connectivity has been a major cog in the wheel for such growth in this market.